South African family killed in Taliban attack on Kabul

-"The attackers first shot dead the director as they entered the building," Zahir said at a press conference, giving no further details about the victims' age.
+“The attackers first shot dead the director as they entered the building,” Zahir said at a press conference.

-NATO troop numbers peaked at 130,000 in 2010 but have fallen rapidly since then.
+NATO troop numbers in Afghanistan peaked at 130,000 in 2010 but have fallen rapidly since then.
 Their combat mission ends altogether on December 31.